Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 This window can vary depending on your bank.
 Some banks, including Wells Fargo, process balance transfer requests within four to seven business days.
 A bank like Capital One could process it in as little as three days.

-If your transfer request is approved and the money is disbursed to your old credit card, it is too late to cancel the transaction.
+Once your transfer request is approved and the funds are sent to your old credit card, there’s no turning back—you can’t cancel the transaction.

 Please note that some credit card issuers may still charge you a balance transfer fee or cancellation fee if you void your transaction while it is processing.